 Resize images without losing quality, while maintaining the aspect ratio to avoid skewing and distorting.

 This simple color palette generator extracts colors from any photo or file on upload.
 Then just copy the HEX codes from the color palette app with a simple click!

-Extract hidden recorded data behind your files, ranging from file size and modification history to the software tools used to create them.
+Extract metadata recorded behind your files, ranging from file size and modification history to the software tools used to create them.

 Workbench is a free library of tools designed to make digital asset management (DAM) features available to non-users.
 Need to resize images, extract text or generate a color palette from an image without using expensive, licensed software?
 Want to learn more about the powerful tools that DAMs implement for global, enterprise brands, like AI-generated tagging technology or hidden metadata extraction?

 Workbench provides a central, online location for tools that power your brand assets.
 Don’t forget to bookmark this page and share it with your friends!

 Nope!
 Workbench is 100% free, up to 5 uses a day per user.
 No license, subscription or even email addresses required.